 When it comes to capital gains in breeding livestock transactions, there is a difference between purchased breeding animals and raised breeding animals.

 Let’s consider a breeding bull.
 If Hank purchased the bull for $5,000 five years ago and took $4,000 in depreciation deductions against the bull, its tax basis is now $1,000.
-If Hank sells the bull for $1,250, then $250 (the amount of the sale price over Hank’s tax basis in the bull; $1,250 sale price – $1,000 tax basis = $250) is taxed as ordinary income since it is “recaptured” depreciation.
+If Hank sells the bull for $1,250, then $250 (the amount of the sale price over Hank’s tax basis in the bull, which is $1,250 sale price – $1,000 tax basis = $250) is taxed as ordinary income since it is “recaptured” depreciation.
 The remaining amount of the sale price, $1,000, is not taxable since it represents the tax basis Hank already had in the bull.
 In this situation, there is no capital gain.

-On the other hand, if Hank raised the breeding bull himself, his tax basis in the bull is $0.
-If Hank uses the bull for five years (the holding period), then sells him for $1,000, the entire sale price would be treated as a capital gain ($1,000 sale price – $0 tax basis = $1,000).
+On the other hand, if Hank raised the breeding bull, his tax basis in the bull is $0.
+If Hank uses the bull for five years, then sells him for $1,000, the entire sale price would be treated as a capital gain ($1,000 sale price – $0 tax basis = $1,000).
 Under current tax law, the $1,000 would be taxed at Hank’s capital gains rate at the federal level, and would be excluded from his Oklahoma taxable income.
 If SB 1086 is enacted, the $1,000 would be added to Hank’s Oklahoma taxable income and taxed as ordinary income for his Oklahoma taxes.
 Without the capital gain exemption, Hank’s increase in Oklahoma tax due would be $50.00 ($1,000 x 5 percent), assuming that Hank’s taxable income level places him in the 5 percent Oklahoma tax bracket.

 What about culled breeding cows?
 If Hank bought a breeding cow for $1,000 and took $750 in depreciation against her over five years (again, meaning Hank has a five-year holding period), his tax basis in the cow is now $250.
 If Hank culls her from the herd and she sells for $300, then $50 (the amount by which her sale price exceeds the tax basis; $300 sale price – $250 tax basis = $50) is treated as recaptured depreciation and is taxed as ordinary income.
 The remaining $250, which is the tax basis, is not taxed.
-However, if the cow was raised by Hank rather than purchased, Hank’s tax basis in her was $0; if she is culled and sold for $300, all $300 would be considered capital gains.
+However, if the cow was raised by Hank rather than purchased, Hank’s tax basis in her was $0; if she is culled and sold for $300, all $300 is considered capital gains.
 Under current law, that $300 would be taxed at Hank’s federal capital gains rate and would be excluded from Oklahoma taxable income.
-If SB 1086 is passed, the $300 would be added to Hank’s Oklahoma taxable income and taxed as ordinary income for Hank’s Oklahoma taxes.
+If SB 1086 is passed, the $300 would be included in Hank’s Oklahoma taxable income and taxed as ordinary income for Hank’s Oklahoma taxes.

 Let’s say 10 of Hank’s breeding cows were born to his herd in February of 2013.
 In April of 2018, he decides to cull and sell them, receiving $10,000 for the sale.
 Since the cows were raised by Hank, his tax basis in them is $0.
 Thus, the entire amount of the sale is considered capital gain.
 Under current law, the $10,000 would be taxed at the federal level at federal capital gain rates.
 If SB 1086 is enacted, and again assuming Hank has an Oklahoma ordinary income tax rate of 5 percent, Hank would owe an additional $500 in Oklahoma income tax as a result of the sale ($10,000 capital gain x 5 percent ordinary income tax rate = $500).